VladBlnO0/WebCi/README.md

-# Phaser 4 and SVG
+# PixiJS and SVG

-Poland map created with MapChart
+Map created with MapChart

 ## For ellipses